Featured Photo: An old front track of American Black Bear

 Conditions looked good for a couple days of animal tracking, so I planned an afternoon of tracking at River Forks Park then a full day up at Lemolo Lake.
 It was interesting to see the similarities and differences.
 Enjoy!

 Lemolo Lake is located at about 4150 ft elevation in the Cascade Mountains of eastern Douglas County, Oregon.
 This reservoir was constructed in the 1950s for power generation with about 420 acres of surface area at full pool.
-Beginning Labor Day weekend, the lake level is lowered for flood control and drops 20-25 ft over the next 6-10 weeks.
+Beginning Labor Day weekend, the lake level is lowered for power generation and flood control and drops 20-25 ft over the next 6-10 weeks.
 When I arrived on November 8, it was close to its lowest winter level.
 Flat areas near the reservoir edge were a nice fine sand.
 Sloped areas were terraced or stepped and composed of alternating bands of pumice gravel and sand of various textures and colors.
-At the lowest levels, which were again relatively flat in the upper reaches of the lake arms, were flats of mud, quite thick in places and sometimes difficult to walk in.Â
+At the lowest levels, which were again relatively flat in the upper reaches of the lake arms, were flats of mud, quite thick in places and sometimes difficult to walk in.

 I visited two areas of the reservoir.
 One was a very small southwest arm and the other was along the north bank of where the North Umpqua River enters the reservoir.
 I was at each site for 2-2.5 hours, meandering around for 3/4 to 1 mile, respectively, though covering a straight-line distance of just a few hundred yards.
 It was a beautiful mostly sunny day.
 The images below show my eBird walking tracks and a low-res satellite image from Copernicus browser for November 7, 2024, the day before my visit showing the exposed shore and different habitats.